sy4sylvia/car-rental-web-app-client/README.md

 ```
 Please make sure you're inside the client folder before contining to the next step.

+Please make sure you have downloaded and installed Node.js and npm(Please refer to official documentation through the official website.)

+Please install dependencies according to full-stack-web-app/client/package.json otherwise you might run into problems displaying the website.

 ## Usage
 Start server with: